angular/angular/aio/scripts/generate-events/README.md

 1. The DevRel team keeps information about events in a Google Sheets spreadsheet (in the appropriate format).
 2. An Apps Script extension on the spreadsheet periodically saves the relevant information (such as event names and dates) in a Firebase Realtime Database.
-3. There is a script (that can be run periodically) which can query the database and generate `events.json` based on the latest data.
+3. There is a script which can query the database and generate `events.json` based on the latest data.
+4. A GitHub Actions periodically runs the script and creates a pull request if there are updates.

 #### Apps Script extension overview